 1000 LBS MANUAL JIB AND WINCH - The material handling jib and winch consists of a winch and a jib pole that are automatically leveled with the platform.
-This jib provides 1000 lbs. jib capacity in any boom position.
+This jib provides 250 to 1000 lbs. jib capacity depending on the boom positions.

-The winch is hydraulically powered through a selflocking worm gear drive, so a load-holding brake is not required.
+The winch is hydraulically powered through a self-locking worm gear drive, so a load-holding brake is not required.
 The winch provides line speeds of 15 to 30 ft. per minute (5 to 9 m per min.).
 One hundred and five feet (32 m) of 7/16-in.
 (11 mm) diameter polyester rope with a clevis hook is provided.